l0ss/Grouper/README.md

 ### But wait, how do I figure out which users/computers these policies apply to?
 Your thing is useless!
 Short Answer: PowerView will do a decent job of this.

-Longer Answer: I'll be trying to add this functionality at some point but in the teamtime, shut up and use PowerView.
+Longer Answer: I'll be trying to add this functionality at some point but in the meantime, shut up and use PowerView.

 ### I hate one of the checks Grouper does and I never want to see it again.